simonmichael/hledger_site/src/ledger.md

     Income:Capital Gains   ;-5 EUR
   ```

-- hledger does not support Ledger's --lots reporting.
+- hledger does not currently support Ledger's `--lots` reporting.

 - hledger [auto postings](hledger.html#auto-postings) allow only
   minimal customisation of the amount (just multiplying the matched
   amount by a constant), not a full embedded expression language like
   Ledger.
+(And are called "auto" to avoid "automatic" vs "automated" confusion.)

-#### timeclock & timedot formats
+#### timeclock

-- hledger's journal, timeclock and timedot formats are separate; you can't
-  mix them all in one file as in Ledger.
-  (Though you can specify all files on the command line, or have a parent journal file include them all.)
-  This simplifies the implementation and helps ensure useful parse error messages.
+hledger's timeclock format is very similar to Ledger's.
+(hledger also provides `timedot`, an alternate time logging format.)

-- hledger always shows time balances (from the timeclock/timedot formats) in hours
+- hledger always shows balances from timeclock or timedot data in hours.

-#### timeclock format

 - hledger always splits multi-day time sessions at midnight, showing accurate per-day amounts.
   Ledger does this only with the `--day-break` flag.

+#### csv

+hledger's CSV/TSV/SSV-reading and import system is more mature and flexible than Ledger's [`convert` command](https://www.ledger-cli.org/3.0/doc/ledger3.html#The-convert-command).

 ## History